 About one hundred carefully selected objects from the Museum’s Indigenous Cultures collection are combined with more than eighty powerful inspiring stories (texts and videos) from members of the 11 Indigenous nations in Quebec, shedding light on their knowledge and philosophies.
 They speak out about their suffering as well as their dreams and plans for a better future to help restore their health, which has been undermined by the process of assimilation.

-As part of an effort to initiate dialogue and foster understanding, the exhibition offers an opportunity for a meaningful encounter.
+As part of an effort to initiate dialogue and foster understanding, the exhibition offers an opportunity for a meaningful connection.

 The testimonies were gathered by the Huron-Wendat curator Elisabeth Kaine, who between 2010 and 2018 conducted a major consultation involving 800 people from the 11 Indigenous nations living in Quebec.